 Any aspiring salesperson is taught the value of persistence.
-It is arguably the foundation of the profession as success is rarely attained without it.
-Yet between all the strategies out there, from initiating conversations to overcoming objections, the virtue of patience can be forgotten.
-While persistence is a good quality, it can backfire if a salesperson crosses the line and is perceived as harassing – ultimately jeopardizing long-term sales efforts.
+It is arguably the foundation of the profession, as success is rarely attained without it.
+Yet, between all the strategies out there, from initiating conversations to overcoming objections, the virtue of patience can be forgotten.
+While persistence is good quality, it can backfire if a salesperson crosses the line and is perceived as harassing – ultimately jeopardizing long-term sales efforts.

 Occasionally a prospect will have legitimate objections that cannot be directly overcome.
 There may even be instances when their objections are tackled flawlessly, but they still have no desire to continue the conversation.
 Even with negotiations frozen at a standstill, it is in the DNA of a sales representative to reach for a creative solution.
 At this stage, however, short-term goals can begin to coincide with those of the long-term.
 Nearsighted logic would dictate that the seller must do anything in their power to close a deal as soon as possible.
 Never forget that despite the salesperson’s role of directing the exchange, a sales interaction is not a lecture from the seller to the buyer but a conversation between two equals working together to prosper from a future transaction.